FAQ: Acronims, standards and protocols

 DVB-C (Digital Video Broadcasting - Cable) is the DVB European consortium standard for the broadcast transmission of digital television over cable.
 It is deployed in systems ranging from the larger cable television networks (CATV) down to smaller satellite master antenna TV systems.

-This system transmits an MPEG-2 or MPEG-4 family digital audio/digital video stream, using a QAM modulation with channel coding.
+This system transmits an MPEG-4 family digital audio/digital video stream, using a QAM modulation with channel coding.

 Due to higher bit-rate in the same frequency band compared with to what can be obtained using the DVB-T standard, the DVB-C is able to offer a greater number of programs within the same transmission channel.